-"Bond Insurer" means XLCA and any successor thereto.
+"Bond Insurer" means for purposes of this appendix Financial Guaranty Insurance Company and any successor thereto.

 "Broker-Dealer" means any broker-dealer (as such term is defined in the Securities Exchange Act of 1934), commercial bank or other entity permitted by law to perform the functions required of a Broker-Dealer set forth in the Auction Procedures (i) that is an Agent Member (or an affiliate of an Agent Member), (ii) that has been selected by the Auction Agent with the consent of the Remarketing Agent, and (iii) that has entered into a Broker-Dealer Agreement with the Auction Agent that remains effective.